mmeyer2k/valhalla/readme.md

 Run `vagrant up`.

 ### Now what?
-- set your router to use the vm for its default DHCP dns.
+- set your router to use the VM for its default DHCP DNS.
-- set your computer(s) to use the vm for DNS.
+- set all of your computers and devices to use the VM for DNS.

 ## Command line interface
 For the sake of simplicity, valhalla is command-line focused.